mars/terraforming-buildpack/README.md

 Usage
 -----

-In a git repo that contains Terraform config `*.tf` files,
+In a git repo that contains at least a `main.tf` Terraform config file,

 ```bash
 heroku create --buildpack https://github.com/mars/terraforming-buildpack